smoynes/elsie/docs/README.txt

-                       ELSIE: A Pedagogical LC-3 Emulator
+                       𝔼𝕃𝕊𝕀𝔼: A Pedagogical LC-3 Emulator
 ================================================================================

             The path is made in the walking of it. -- Zhuangzi

-This is  ELSIE, an exploration  of the LC-3: a  little computer that  is simple, comprehensive, and imaginary.
+This is 𝔼𝕃𝕊𝕀𝔼, an exploration of the  LC-3: a little computer that is simple and imaginary.

 The project includes:

- - a virtual machine, that executes instructions;
+ - a virtual machine that executes instructions;
- - an assembler, for translating from LCASM source to machine code;
+ - an assembler for translating LCASM source to machine code;
- - a loader, that puts programs into memory;
+ - a loader that puts programs into memory;
- - a system monitor or BIOS, that implements system calls;
+ - a system monitor that implements system calls;
  - virtual devices  for display and keyboard I/O;
  - many unnecessary words by your author; and
  - maybe, more to come…

-As a technical  project, ELSIE is not  useful: it isn't complete  and it doesn't work.
+As a technical  project, 𝔼𝕃𝕊𝕀𝔼 is not  useful: it isn't complete  and it doesn't work.
 In  those terms,  it is  not good  software.
-To the author,  however, ELSIE feels more like a story, a performance,  or maybe even a convalescence.
-As such, it is software useful for more than mere utility and is essential.
+However,  to the  author, the project  is not  intended to  be solely  utilitarian --  it is  also a  story, a performance, or maybe even a trail through  a cozy wood.
+As such, it is software that is essential and invaluable.

 -----------------------------
          Background